Survival First Aid Kit List | 28 Essentials

 - Irrigation Syringe: Curved Tip Irrigation Syringe 12cc (8 ct)

-- Nasopharyngeal Airway: Rusch 28FR Nasopharyngeal Airway
+- Nasopharyngeal Airway: 28FR Nasopharyngeal Airway

 - Thermometer: Digital Oral Thermometer